theodi/GCSE-and-equivalent-results-in-England-2012-to-2013-revised/methodology.md

 Any information related to the data that the Excel files express in the formatting was captured using SDF's [*datapackage.json*](/data/processed/01_stage_1/datapackage.json) file.
 As this was prepared manually, please be forgiving in case of mistakes and feel free to submit any fixes.

+"Not applicable" values are represented using "NA", according to R's convention.